Categories: Uncategorized

 Fire incidents in Electric scooters aren’t an ordinary happening but if there is a viral video claiming that the electric scooter has caught on fire then this news circulates like a “Forest in the Fire.”

 One such thing happened in Bhopal, where a parked Ola S1 was seen on fire on 3rd April 2023 on a video.
 Since then, it created a lot of panic among the masses.
-Since many people claim to have seen the incident firsthand.
-However, it is difficult to claim the truth as of now.
+Since many people claim to have seen the incident firsthand, however, it is difficult to argue the truth as of now.

 Reasons Why Video Could Be Fake